CRIMES AGAINST THE PERSON

 - Battery – is the “willful or unlawful touching of another” Parish v.
 Commonwealth, 56 Va.
 App.
 324 (Va.
 App., 2010).

 - The victim does not necessarily need to be physically injured.
-A harmful or offensive touching will constitute a battery.
+A harmful or offensive touching will also constitute a battery.

 - Up to twelve (12) months in jail; AND/OR